imitablerabbit/lwjgl-engine/README.md

 #LWJGL Engine#

 LWJGL is an openGL variant for Java programming, this engine is designed to use LWJGL in order to open and display 3D models as well as other various tasks.
+Various different demonstrations can be found in the [demos](/demos) folder.
+Some examples include a boid simulation or just simply rotating a cube using the classes and function calls included in the engine.
+The maths behind these classes are mostly provided for by JOML, the source files for which are included in the repositories source files.

 ##Compiling and running the engine:##